Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

-We selectively focus on two different cases of hard collisions between d-QCs with (i) parallel long axes (Fig. \ref{xrt}(a,b)) and (ii) non-parallel long axes (Fig. \ref{xrt}(c,d)).
-Fig. \ref{xrt}(a,c) shows these two cases after 50 min of continuous cooling from a viewpoint perpendicular to the long axes of the d-QCs.
-Fig. \ref{xrt}(b,d) displays a bird's eye (or cross-sectional) view of the growth sequences from the quasiperiodic planes.
+We selectively focus on two different cases of hard collisions between d-QCs with (i) parallel long axes (Figs. \ref{xrt}(a-c)) and (ii) non-parallel long axes (Figs. \ref{xrt}(d-f)).
+Figs. \ref{xrt}(a,d) shows these two cases after 50 min of continuous cooling from a viewpoint perpendicular to the long axes of the d-QCs.
+Figs. \ref{xrt}(b,e) displays a bird's eye (or cross-sectional) view of the growth sequences from the quasiperiodic planes.
 When the long axes of d-QCs are parallel (Fig. \ref{xrt}(b)), we observed multiple coalescence events, the first between 20-30 min and the second between 50-60 min, the culmination of which is the formation of a single d-QC.
-The formation of a single d-QC is further evidenced by the absence of a GB groove (where the GB intersects the solid-liquid interfaces) \cite{bailey1950surface, mullins1957theory} as well as the presence of ten facet planes on the coalesced structure at the final time-steps.
-According to the Young's law \cite{howe1997interfaces}, the groove angle $\phi$ is related to the grain boundary energy $\gamma_{gb}$ as $\gamma_{gb} = 2\gamma_{sl}\mbox{cos}(\phi/2)$, where $\gamma_{sl}$ is the solid-liquid interfacial free energy.
+The formation of a single d-QC is further evidenced by the absence of a GB groove (where the GB intersects the solid-liquid interfaces) \cite{bailey1950surface, mullins1957theory} as well as the presence of ten facets on the coalesced structure at the final time-steps; this end-state is depicted in the outermost isochrone in Fig.~\ref{xrt}(b) and the near-perfect symmetry of its facets is quantified via interface normal distribution~\cite{kammer2006morphological, han2017probing} in Fig.~\ref{xrt}(c).
+That is, GBs may be detected in solidification experiments~\cite{borzsonyi2001dynamics,rowenhorst2005measurements,shahani2016twin,ghosh2019influence} owing to the fact that they create macroscopic depressions (grooves) of the solid-liquid interface around the point at which they emerge into the liquid.
+According to Young's law \cite{howe1997interfaces}, the groove angle, $\phi$, is related to the grain boundary energy, $\gamma_{gb}$, as $\gamma_{gb} = 2\gamma_{sl}\mbox{cos}(\phi/2)$, where $\gamma_{sl}$ is the solid-liquid interfacial free energy.
 If the GB groove persists during solidification, it can be inferred that the GB is stable and fixed to the groove.
-However, the morphological transition from a V-shaped groove to a faceted interface ($\phi \rightarrow 0^\circ$, see thick arrow in Fig. \ref{xrt}(b)) suggests otherwise, \textit{i.e.}, the annihilation of the GB during grain coalescence.
+However, the morphological transition from a V-shaped groove to a faceted interface ($\phi \rightarrow 0^\circ$, see thick arrow in Fig. \ref{xrt}(b)) suggests otherwise, i.e., the annihilation of the GB during grain coalescence.
 Interestingly, the facet orientations of the d-QCs prior to impingement were nearly the same as those d-QCs following coalescence.
-This observation is in line with the findings of Schmiedeberg \textit{et al.} \cite{schmiedeberg2017}, who testify to the coalescence between two colloidal QCs with small initial misorientation in the aperiodic plane regardless of the initial distance between them.
-Our quantitative analysis of facet orientations can be found in Fig. S2.
-The irregular shape of the d-QC on the left-hand-side in Fig. 1(b) between 40-50 min of cooling (\textit{i.e.}, prior to collision) can be attributed to a mutual interference of diffusion fields between the two grains.
+This observation is in line with the findings of Schmiedeberg et al. \cite{schmiedeberg2017}, who testify to the coalescence between two colloidal QCs with small initial misorientation in the aperiodic plane regardless of the initial distance between them.
+Our quantitative analysis of facet orientations as a function of time (Supplementary Figure 1) provides further support of this behavior.
+The groove itself does not move laterally along the solid-liquid interfaces on the intermediate time-scales (see arrow in Fig.~1(b)), which would indicate that GB translation on its own is not the mechanism of coalescence.
+The irregular shape of the d-QC on the left-hand-side in Fig. 1(b) between 40-50 min of cooling (i.e., prior to collision) can be attributed to a mutual interference of diffusion fields between the two grains.